Research and Professional Practice Part B (9814.2)

 The required readings for this unit will be made available to the students via the "Reading List' on the Canvas site.

 There are also a considerable number of resources which can assist students to complete their research project.
 Students are encouraged to identify any resources that are relevant to their specific area of research and that can assist them to undertake and complete their research project.

 Additional resources to assist students can be obtained through library services, available on the UC website, or by dropping into the library.

 Students must achieve a pass mark for assessment item 4 - Exercise Science Practicum in order to pass Research and Professional Practice Part B (9814).

-All students must complete 140 hours of Exercise Science Practicum across Research and Professional Practice Part A & B. More information on the placement requirements can be found in the "ESSA Practicum Guide" available on Canvas.
+All students must complete a minimum of 140 hours of Exercise Science Practicum across Research and Professional Practice Part A & B. More information on the placement requirements can be found in the "ESSA Practicum Guide" available on Canvas.

-This unit will be delivered via face-to-face workshops.
-Students are expected to attend all sessions and to engage with the course materials provided in workshops.
+This unit will be delivered via lectures and tutorials.
+Students are expected to attend all sessions and to engage with the course materials provided in the sessions and online.
 Non-attendance/engagement is likely to diminish a student's ability to meet unit learning objectives, and will likely impair assessment performance.
-Workshop attendance will be noted and can be used as evidence of individual student engagement with the unit.
+Tutorial attendance will be noted and can be used as evidence of individual student engagement with the unit.

 It is expected that students will complete both the placement requirements and the academic requirements of this unit throughout the semester.

 It is expected that students will possess UC IT entry skills.